Plastic waste turned into valuable items

 Sustainable management process:

-To process the plastic that will be used in the renewal of the pitch, the organisation will select, and provide seed capital, machinery, and entrepreneurship training to ten leaders to learn how to process plastic as a business.
-After the renewal, the organisation will continue to support the leaders to build a sustainable business model.
+To process the plastic that was used in the renewal of the pitch, the organisation selected and provided seed capital, machinery, and entrepreneurship training to ten leaders to learn how to process plastic as a business.
+After the project, the organisation continues to support the leaders to build a sustainable business model.

 Education on environmental sustainability and sports:

-The organisation will deliver sport-based educational sessions promoting climate action and environmental protection.
-Economic independence and sustainability are also part of the educational efforts of the programme.
-The aim is for participants to learn how to use the waste recycling process to help them generate income.
+The organisation delivered sport-based educational sessions promoting climate action and environmental protection.
+Economic independence and sustainability were also part of the educational efforts of the programme.
+The aim was for participants to learn how to use the waste recycling process to help them generate income.